 Are you about to sell your Marbella home?
-Below are 10 hot tips that you might want to consider to help sell your Spanish property.
+Below are 10 hot tips that you might want to consider to help sell your your property on the Costa del Sol.

 1. Make sure that your property is looking its best and consider undertaking some refurbishment if needed.